naamamat/SnakeGame/README.md

 - **Don't hit the walls** – stay inside the play area.
 - **Don't run into yourself** – avoid your own tail.
 - **Eat the stars (`*`)** to grow and increase your score.
+- **Use the arrow keys on your keyboard** to control the snake's direction.
 - The game gets harder as you progress!

 ## 📸 Screenshots